 The threats are described in the BSI-PP-0035, section 3.2.
-Only those originating in AUG are detailed in the following section.
+Only those originating in AUG and those related to DESFire are detailed in the following section.

 BSI.T.Leak-Inherent Inherent Information Leakage

 BSI.T.Phys-Probing Physical Probing